-The truth about one of the most mismanaged & discriminative anti-vox populi boroughs in England.
+The truth about the most politically mismanaged, discriminative & undemocratic borough in England.

 Delivering secular editorial without political affiliation.

 The first release of Universal Credit Claimant data by the Department for Works & Pensions shows Oldham to be the area with the most claimants.

 Please sign the petition to be sent to the Labour leader the Rt Hon Edward Miliband MP: Remove Oldham Council Leader James McMahon from his position.